The Lipid Codex

 The real point

-If scientists can identify a mechanism, why don’t we have prevention?
+If scientists can identify pieces of the mechanism, why don’t we have prevention?

-Because Alzheimer’s isn’t a single broken part.
-It’s a systems failure.
+Because Alzheimer’s is not a single broken part.

-Different cell types break in different ways, at different times, with different triggers, and different genetics.
+Different cell types can break in different ways, at different times, with different triggers and different genetics.
 We can see pieces of the puzzle.
-We still don’t have the full picture.
+We still do not have the full picture.

 And that is exactly why the Case Files exist.